Trademark New Zealand

 Trademark Application

-Once the trademark application is filed, it will be examined by the Examiner with formality checks and substantive examination.
-If there is no objection, a notice of acceptance will be issued.
-In case there is an objection, the applicant must respond to the objection within a stipulated time, or else the application will be deemed abandoned.
-If the application is accepted, it will be published in the Official Journal.
-Any interested party may oppose the registration of your trademark within 3 months of the publication date.
-If there is no opposition from any 3rd party, the trademark will be registered and the registration certificate will be issued.
+After the application is filed, it will be examined by IPONZ for both formal requirements and substantive issues.
+If the examiner raises any objections, the applicant must respond within the specified time; otherwise, the application may be treated as abandoned.
+Once accepted, the mark will be published in the official journal.
+Any third party may oppose the registration within three months from the publication date.
+If no opposition is filed, or if any opposition is successfully resolved, the trademark will proceed to registration and the registration certificate will be issued electronically.

 Time Frame